Home

 Contact us

-Computational Toxicology Services LLC is based in the Maryland suburbs of Washington D.C. and was established by Joseph F. Contrera, Ph.D. who was formerly the Director of the FDA Center for Drug Evaluation and Research (CDER) Informatics and Computational Safety Analysis Staff (ICSAS) (www.fda.gov/cder/Offices/OPS/default.htm).
+Computational Toxicology Services LLC is based in Maryland suburbs of Washington D.C. and was established by Joseph F. Contrera, Ph.D. in 2008.
+Dr. Contrera was formerly director of the Informatics and Computational Safety Analysis Staff at FDA Center for Drug Evaluation and Research.

 QSAR Testing Limitations